Applications for the 2016 Fellowship Class open Sept. 10

 Are you targeting any type of industry (bio, IT, etc?)

-Currently, Pipeline focuses on technology and bioscience entrepreneurial ventures, with a wide variety of technology focus areas.
-We have entrepreneurs in Clean Technology, Life Sciences, Robotics, RFID, and the like.
-If you are unsure if your company would be deemed “technology” please email our offices to inquire.
-Additionally, you can check out some of the current and past Innovator venture by clicking here.
+Currently, the lion’s share of Pipeline entrepreneurs are leading technology and bioscience entrepreneurial ventures, with a wide variety of technology focus areas.
+Additionally, some of our entrepreneurs are leading consumer product companies.
+The common denominator is that each incoming Fellow is working to build the “high growth” company.
+Our entrepreneurs aspire to build the next generation of companies that are leading the Midwest economy.
+If you are unsure if your company would be deemed a high growth fit, please email our offices to inquire.
+Additionally, you can check out the types of companies our entrepreneurs lead by clicking here.

 Do you support entrepreneurs from certain regions or the entire state?

 Pipeline has expanded to a larger Midwest Region, starting in 2012.
 We have partnered with individuals, foundations and organizations in the Midwest who believe in our model and are actively engaged – helping the organization grow and make impact.
-As such we accept applicants who hail from our partner Regional boundaries.
-Our Region includes the state of Kansas, the state of Nebraska, and the Kansas City Metropolitan area (Kansas and Missouri sides of KC Metro), as well as entrepreneurs affiliated with our St. Louis partner – Washington University.
+As such, we accept applicants who hail from our partner Regional boundaries.
+Our Region includes the state of Kansas, the state of Nebraska, the Kansas City Metropolitan area (Kansas and Missouri sides of KC Metro), entrepreneurs in St. Louis (thanks to our recent announcement and St. Louis founders) as well as entrepreneurs with sufficient affiliation to University of Missouri-Columbia.

 What are the time requirements/attendance requirements?